karengut97/School_District_Analysis/README.md

 The implications of academic dishonesty in Thomas High School for ninth grade math and reading scores do not have a significant impact on the original school district assessment.

 ### District Summary Impacts
-The is the the District Summary **BEFORE** Thomas High School 9th grade score changes:
+This is the District Summary **BEFORE** Thomas High School 9th grade score changes:
 ![District_Summary_Original.png](Resources/District_Summary_Original.png)

 This is the the District Summary **AFTER** Thomas High School 9th grade score changes: